Chinez-droid/Meals-App/README.md

 - Implicit and Explicit Animations: The app employed animatedBuilder and animatedController for the animations

 ## ⚒️ Installation
-To get started with the shopping list app, follow these steps:
+To get started with the meals app, follow these steps:
 1. Clone the repository:
    ```bash
    git clone https://github.com/Chinez-droid/meals.git